kragen/derctuo/markdown/taking-screenshots.md

 Several other options are even worse than the GIMP
 --------------------------------------------------

-KGrab takes forever and doesn't have a crop option.
+KGrab takes forever and doesn’t have a crop option.
 ScreenGrab is impossibly clumsy.
 On this version of X11,
 `xwd | xwdtopnm | pnmtopng > foo.png`
-generates a totally bogus image that looks like it used the wrong pixel format or the wrong part of the screen or something, and of course it also doesn't have a crop option.
-Kazam brings up a blank gray fullscreen window so you can indicate which part of the screen you want to grab; I think it's really intended for screencasting, with screenshots being an afterthought.
+generates a totally bogus image that looks like it used the wrong pixel format or the wrong part of the screen or something, and of course it also doesn’t have a crop option.
+Kazam brings up a blank gray fullscreen window so you can indicate which part of the screen you want to grab; I think it’s really intended for screencasting, with screenshots being an afterthought.

-The well-known `scrot` command is worth a mention; it doesn't have a crop option, but `scrot -e 'mirage $f'` will open the full-screen screenshot in Mirage so you can crop it with Mirage, and hopefully not forget to save the cropped version.
+The well-known `scrot` command is worth a mention; it doesn’t have a crop option, but `scrot -e 'mirage $f'` will open the full-screen screenshot in Mirage so you can crop it with Mirage, and hopefully not forget to save the cropped version.
 By default `scrot` generates a